Montoya/snaps-guide/snaps.md

 ## Extend the functionality of MetaMask

 [Snaps](https://metamask.io/snaps/) is a system that allows anyone to safely extend the capabilities of MetaMask.
-A snap is a program that we run in an isolated environment that can customize the wallet experience.
+A snap is a program that runs in an isolated environment that can customize the wallet experience.

 For example, a snap can add new APIs to MetaMask, add support for different blockchain protocols, or modify existing functionality using internal APIs.
 Snaps is a new way to create web3 end user experiences, by modifying MetaMask in ways that were impossible before.